-BEIJING – Staff say classes have been delayed indefinitely at a Shanghai Catholic seminary caught in the middle of a struggle between Chinese priests and the Communist Party-controlled church over the appointment of a bishop, a staff member and media report said Wednesday.
+BEIJING – Classes have been delayed indefinitely at a Shanghai Catholic seminary caught in the middle of a struggle between Chinese priests and the Communist Party-controlled church over the appointment of a bishop, a staff member and media report said Wednesday.

 Classes at the city's Sheshan seminary usually begin in mid-September but were recently postponed for an unspecified time, said a woman who answered the phone at the school's administrative office.
 The reason wasn't clear, said the woman, who would give only her surname, Lu, because she wasn't authorized to speak to media.

-The delay is believed to have been prompted by the recent surprise announcement by new Shanghai bishop Ma Daqin that he was resigning from the party's Chinese Catholic Patriotic Association, which exerts strict control over the Chinese church.
-Ma has been confined to the Sheshan seminary ever since his July announcement.
+The move follows an investigation into Ma's surprise announcement shortly after his ordination that he was resigning from the party's Chinese Catholic Patriotic Association, which exerts strict control over the Chinese church.
+Ma has been confined to the Sheshan seminary ever since his announcement.

 That public announcement, made to the loud applause of parishioners, was seen as a challenge to the Communist Party from one of China's largest, wealthiest and most independent dioceses that has long sought to throw off state control.